cutting-room-floor/mapsonastick/README.md

-This is mapsona, the code that runs Maps on a Stick.
+This is Maps on a Stick.
 It's a purely client-side mapping tool aimed at carrying around tilesets and mashing up information with minimal internet connectivity.

+Documentation Version 2

 # Installation